akka/akka/akka-docs/modules/camel.rst

    import akka.camel.CamelContextManager;

-   CamelContextManager.init();  // optionally takes a CamelContext as argument CamelContextManager.start(); // starts the managed CamelContext
+   CamelContextManager.init();  // optionally takes a CamelContext as argument CamelContextManager; // starts the managed CamelContext

 For using producer actors, application may also start a CamelService.
 This will not only setup a CamelContextManager behind the scenes but also register